nextgis/ngf-tutorial/tutorials/2_7_setup_map_events/README.md

 # 2.7.
 Setup map.
 Events

+## Theory

 Every time something happens in NgwMap, e.g. user clicks or map zoom changes, the corresponding object sends an event which you can subscribe to with a function.
-It allows you to react to user interaction
+It allows you to react to user interaction.

-## Theory

 Subscribe to all events via a special property